 Disaster mitigation expert becomes best-selling post-apocalyptic author8/12/2019

-After a decade working for Iowa Homeland Security and Emergency Management, local 30-something Nicholas Sansbury Smith decided to do something different.
+After a decade of working for Iowa Homeland Security and Emergency Management, local 30-something Nicholas Sansbury Smith decided to go a different direction.
 The young professional remembers having a passion for writing ever since his boyhood days growing up in West Des Moines.
 Coupling that passion with the experience he’d received at his 9-to-5, Sansbury Smith wrote a book titled “Orbs” in his spare time and self-published it on Amazon Kindle Direct Publishing (KDP).

 The book was a hit, and the young writer has since quit his day job.
 Now writing fulltime, Sansbury Smith has gone on to publish more than 20 books while becoming a New York Times and USA Today bestselling author.
 “The Hell Divers,” “The Extinction Cycle” and “Trackers,” are some of his more popular series, he writes post-apocalyptic novels — a popular subgenre of science fiction which generally tell a tale of the Earth’s coming to an end or nearly doing so due to technological collapses or near collapses.